-• Read and understand the Operator's Manual and all safety messages before operating, maintaining or adjusting the equipment.
+Read and understand the Operator's Manual and all safety messages before operating, maintaining or adjusting the equipment.

-- Have a first-aid kit available for use should the need arise and know how to use it.
+- Only trained competent persons shall operate the tender.
+An untrained operator is not qualified to operate the machine. - 3.
+Have a first-aid kit available for use should the need arise and know how to use it.

-- Provide a fire extinguisher for use in case of an accident.
+4. Provide a fire extinguisher for use in case of an accident.
 Store in a highly visible place.

 - Do not allow riders.

-- Do not allow children, spectators or bystanders within hazard area of machine.
+- 6. Do not allow children, spectators or bystanders within hazard area of machine.

-- Wear appropriate protective gear.
+- 7. Wear appropriate protective gear.
 This list includes but is not limited to:

 - Hard hat

 - Protective shoes with slip resistant soles

-- Eye protection
+- Safety glasses

-- Heavy gloves
+- Work gloves

 - Hearing protection

 - Respirator or filter mask

-- Place all controls in neutral or off, stop engine, remove ignition key and wait for all moving parts to stop before servicing, adjusting or repairing or unplugging.

-- Review safety related items annually with all personnel who will be operating or maintaining the tender.
+- Hi-Visibility safety vest